-3.10.
-Geometry data

-For submissions reporting crystal structures, all symmetry-unique bond lengths and angles, as well as those involving H atoms, should be included in the submitted results file (CIF); the additional inclusion of torsion angles for non-H atoms is encouraged.
+3.3.3.
+Geometry data and tables.
+All symmetry-unique bond lengths and angles, as well as those involving H atoms, should be included in the submitted results file (CIF); the additional inclusion of torsion angles for non-H atoms is encouraged.
 This is usually a selectable instruction in the refinement program.
 All geometry data will be placed in the supporting information available to readers from Crystallography Journals Online (see §8.7).